dorothyzh/TagSeqTools/README.md

 python 2.7 and R > 3.2.1 are suggested.

 Modules required to be install in python: os, sys, re, Bio, SeqIO, regex, argparse.
-(e.g. pip install Biopython regex).
+(e.g. pip install biopython regex).
 It is recommended to install the python modules in a clean environment, such as using "virtualenv" to build up a virtual environment to install the required modules and avoid direct collision of the softwares with the user’s system environment.

          virtualenv tag_env
          source tag_env/bin/activate
-         pip install Biopython regex
+         pip install biopython regex

 Some R packages, like "ggplot", "gplots", "corrplot" are also required, but they will be automatically installed if using our pipeline.